-We are developing resources for energy retailers outlining how they can support customers experiencing economic abuse associated with family violence.
+We are working with energy retailers on how they can support customers affected by family violence.

 Family violence resources review 2018

 Discussion paper31 October